mohiuddinopu/install_hadoop/README.md

 Option 2

-1. As root in your Centos run the following in terminal
+1. As root in your Centos run the following in terminal.
+For Ubuntu users, to login to root user do, "sudo passwd root" and enter a new password.

-    yum install git git-core
+centos:    yum install git git-core
+ubuntu:    apt-get install git git-core

 2. Once the GIT installaiton is done